MithilRocks/song-database/README.md

 # Song Application in Flask (Task)

-To install the application, simply run the shell file `./install.sh` and then `python app.py`.
+To initialize the application, simply run the shell file `./install.sh` and then `python app.py`.
 This will take care of installing all the packages.

 In case the installation fails, please follow the following steps: